What is a Poison Test?

 - Give the inspector a specific time ( Takt time ) to check the parts.

-- Recheck inspector checked parts and keep OK and defective parts separately.
+- Recheck the inspector-checked parts and keep the OK and defective parts separately.

-- Check all the defective parts of the Final Inspector with your noted paper.
+- Check all the defective parts of the Final Inspector with your notebook.

 - If the final inspector separates the parts with defect marking, then he is working correctly and is fully aware of his work.